koddr/go-email-sender/README.md

 if err := sender.SendHTMLEmail(
     "my/templates/welcome.html", // path to the HTML template []string{
-        "mail@example.com",      // slice of the emails to send },
+        "mail@example.com",      // slice of emails to send },
     []string{
-        "copy-mail@example.com", // slice of the emails to send email copy },
+        "copy-mail@example.com", // slice of emails to send message copy },
     "It's a test email!",        // subject of the email &HTMLEmailData{